MicrosoftDocs/SupportArticles-docs/support/entra/entra-id/app-integration/error-code-aadsts530004-acceptcompliantdevice-setting-not-configured.md

 To verify whether the device claim is sent, review the sign-in logs for the failed or successful user in the resource tenant:

 1. Navigate to the sign-in logs for the user and locate the relevant failure or success event.
-2. Under the **Device Info** section, check the **Join type** field that indicates the passed device claim.
+2. Under the **Device Info** section, check the **Join type** field.
+This field indicates the device claim that was passed.

 ## AADSTS error code reference

 For a full list of authentication and authorization error codes, see [Microsoft Entra authentication and authorization error codes](/entra/identity-platform/reference-error-codes).
-To investigate individual errors, do a search in https://login.microsoftonline.com/error.
+To investigate individual errors, search at https://login.microsoftonline.com/error.

 [!INCLUDE [Azure Help Support](../../../includes/azure-help-support.md)]